colorfulfool/server-generated-popups/README.md

 ```

 <br>
-Override the width of a popup by passing the value in px:
+Override the width of the popup by passing the value in px:

 ```javascript
 Popup("<div>Hello</div>", {width: 300})
 ```

-If you need to do something after the popup slides onto the screen — play an animation and attach a handler to the "Close" button — pass a second argument to the `show` method:
+If you need to do something after the popup slides onto the screen — pass a second argument to the `show` method.
+Here I play an animation and attach a handler to the "Close" button:

 ```javascript
 editInvoiceDetails = Popup("<%=j render @invoice %>").show('up', function () {